 (The PARTHIAN and SASSANID EMPIRES – continued)

 The Zoroastrians had more luck with Yazdegerd's son, Bahram V, who became known for his prowess in hunting game and women.
-Bahram V attempted to win and maintain good will for himself among the Zoroastrians, and, in 421, the persecution of Christians was resumed.
+Bahram V attempted to win and maintain good will for himself among the Zoroastrians, and, in 421, the persecution of Christians resumed.
 Many Christians fled westward to the Roman empire, and Bahram sought their extradition.
-But the Roman emperor at Constantinople, Theodosius II, refused Bahram's request.
+But the Roman emperor at Constantinople, Theodosius II, himself a Christian, refused Bahram's request.

 Bahram V responded with another war against the Roman empire.
 Constantinople overpowered Persia's forces in a series of skirmishes.
-Bahram made a hundred-year peace with Constantinople in which he agreed to grant freedom of worship for Christians in the Sassanid Empire in exchange for Constantinople granting freedom of worship for Zoroastrians under its rule.
+Bahram made a 100-year peace with Constantinople in which he agreed to grant freedom of worship for Christians in the Sassanid Empire in exchange for Constantinople granting freedom of worship for Zoroastrians under its rule.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.